Git Config

 This Post is part of a series about Git, Git concepts, commands and usage patterns to remind me and to help me learn.
 The first post of the series is Git - A New Years Resolution.

-1. /etc/gitconfig file: Contains values applied to every user on the system and all their repositories.
-If you pass the option --system to git config, it reads and writes from this file specifically.
-(Because this is a system configuration file, you would need administrative or superuser privilege to make changes to it.)
+to git config, it reads and writes from this file specifically.
+(Because this is a system configuration file, you would need administrative or superuser privilege to make changes to it.)~/.gitconfig

-2. ~/.gitconfig or ~/.config/git/config file: Values specific personally to you, the user.
-You can make Git read and write to this file specifically by passing the --global option.
+file: Values specific personally to you, the user.
+You can make Git read and write to this file specifically by passing the--global

 git config --list